Pregnancy Diary Week 23

-Pregnancy Week 23 - How Is Your Baby Growing?
+Pregnancy Diary Week 23: How Is Your Baby Growing?

 This week, your baby begins to gain some pounds.
 She is over a pound now with a length of more than 11 inches.
 Also, his bones and organs are very visible through the skin.
-By this time, you are probably get used with your baby’s movements.
+By this time, you are probably getting used to your baby’s movements.

 Cherish these gentle movements because as weeks pass by, they can be more pronounced and painful at times.

 Your baby’s ears are now fully functional.
-In fact, when she is born loud noises which she often hears in the uterus, like barking dogs won’t bother her anymore.
+In fact, when she is born loud noises which she often hears in the uterus like barking dogs won’t bother her anymore.
 Also, her lungs are now developing.
-In fact, it is now preparing for breathing.

 As the baby continues to grow inside your body, you will also begin to notice significant changes occurring on your body.
 Aside from your increasing body size and weight, varicose veins and bulging stomach, you will begin to see the thin lines on your belly.
-These thin lines are known as the linea negra.
+These thin lines are known as the linea negra (black line).

-With your hearty appetite usually comes bloating.
-Blame it to the progesterone hormones.
+With your hearty appetite usually comes bloating, which is linked to the hormone, progesterone.
 This type of hormone relaxes the gastrointestinal tract which leads to the slowing down of digestion.

 The slow rate of digestion actually gives more time for the nutrients to enter your bloodstream and reach the baby.
 Furthermore, due to the surge of hormones, you can be forgetful at times… you may be experiencing pregnancy brain!